colevandersWands/homework-submission/README.md

 1. The issue has links to your completed weekly project, including a separate link to each branch. (the project must be completed!)
 1. You have linked to each of the assigned exercise repositories, even if they are not completed.
 1. All of the links must work!
 One dead link will count as a whole missing assignment.
+1. You have labeled your issue `ready-for-review`
 1. Your card needs to be in the "READY FOR REVIEW", "NEEDS REVISION" column.

 If your project is not finished or has some problems, your coach will move your card to "NEEDS REVISION" after checking your work on Friday.
 This still counts as an on-time homework submission.

+If the project is finished and the coach has no further comments, they will close your issue and move it to the "DONE" column.

 [TOP](#homework-submission)